What is Tramadol?

 Pet your dog; scratch his ears; do everything you can to comfort him.
 Try to get your buddy to lie down in his dog bed or on a blanket.
 Resting will be his best defense against his spinning head.

 Give your dog some water.
 He will probably be too uncoordinated to drink from a bowl, so you may have to help him along.
 It’s important that he stays hydrated to ensure proper blood flow to the brain.

 Humans and pets alike have been known to have seizures while on this medication.
 If your pooch has a history of having seizures, make sure to tell your vet, as this may not be an appropriate medication.

-It can be really hard to get your pet to take his meds.
 Becoming an expert at disguising the pill is typically key.
-I like to try placing it into their daily food (especially when using wet food) or wrapped inside their favorite treat (cheese normally works well for me) is usually the easiest way.
-If your pup is a good eater they will probably gobble food up without noticing the pill.
+I like to try placing it into their daily food (especially when using wet food) or wrapped inside their favorite treat (cheese normally works well for me).

 If hiding it in food doesn’t work: